trackagoat logotrackagoat/Docs

 auto_trackedDiscovered automatically; included in all stats

-pending_reviewDiscovered but waiting for manual review (selective mode)
+pending_reviewDiscovered but waiting for manual review (Selective mode, or a non-matching/caption-less video in Hashtag mode)

 includedManually approved; included in stats